VEuPathDB/liftoff-transfer-annotations/README.md

 #
 ### `gff_missing_cds_finder.py`
-Examine the similarity of an old and new gff for one genome.
+Examine the similarity of an old and new gff for one genome and retireve a list of missing CDS.

 **Usage:**
 ```